axelpale/minibus/README.md

          console.log('Call home.')
        })

-Throws ´InvalidEventStringError´ if given event string is not a string or array of strings.
-Throws ´InvalidEventHandlerError´if given event handler is not a function.
+Throws `InvalidEventStringError` if given event string is not a string or array of strings.
+Throws `InvalidEventHandlerError` if given event handler is not a function.

 ### bus.once

 Bind once.
-Just like ´bus.on´ but the event handler function can be executed only once and is then forgotten.
+Just like `bus.on` but the event handler function can be executed only once and is then forgotten.

     >> bus.once('out-of-fuel', function () {
          console.log('Smoke your last cigarette.')